Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Regularization of positive closed currents

-For $S\in\Dc_s$, we define
+For $S\in\Dc_p$, we define

-Proposition \ref{prop:regularization_principle} implies that $S_\theta$ is a current with $C^1$-coefficients.
-According to \cite{DS04}, $S_\theta$ belongs to the same cohomology class as $S$ does.
+According to Proposition \ref{prop:regularization_principle}, $S_\theta$ is a current with $C^1$-coefficients.
+According to \cite{DS04}, $S_\theta\in\{S\}$.
 This regularization is essentially the same as the one in \cite{DS04} but slightly different from the one in \cite{DS10-1}.
-Since currents in $\Dc_s$ are of order $0$, Proposition \ref{prop:uniform_estimate_smooth} implies the convergence $S_\theta\to S$ in the sense of currents \begin{corollary} For each current $S\in\Dc_s$, the sequence $(S_\theta)$ of $C^1$-smooth currents converges to $S$ in the sense of currents. \end{corollary}
+Since currents in $\Dc_s$ are of order $0$, Proposition \ref{prop:uniform_estimate_smooth} implies the convergence $S_\theta\to S$ in the sense of currents \begin{corollary} For each current $S\in\Dc_p$, the sequence $(S_\theta)$ of $C^1$-smooth currents converges to $S$ in the sense of currents. \end{corollary}